Dumaguete to Siquijor Itinerary and Budget

-I had been wanting to go on a solo backpacking trip, but I was scared.
-I had hesitations and somehow, I admit that I actually enjoyed travelling with fellow travelers.
+I had wanted to go on a solo backpacking trip, but I was scared.
+I had hesitations, and somehow, I admit that I enjoyed traveling with fellow travelers.

-At first, I was scheduled to go to the Islas de Gigantes, but the night before my trip I was informed by a friend that travelling to the Island on these dates is quite challenging because of the weather.
-Right away, I felt the benefit of going alone, I altered my plan at once.
-Instead of going to Islas de Gigantes, I decided to visit Siquijor Island.
+At first, I was scheduled to go to the Islas de Gigantes, but the night before my trip I was informed by a friend that traveling to the Island on these dates is quite challenging because of the weather.
+Right away, I felt the benefit of going alone; I altered my plan at once.
+Instead of going to Islas de Gigantes, I decided to visit Dumaguete and Siquijor Island.

-So let me share with you the first of my DIY ITENIRARY AND BUDGET in this SIQUIJOR-DUMAGUETE travel series.
+Let me share with you my DIY ITINERARY AND BUDGET on this DUMAGUETE TO SIQUIJOR trip.

 10:00 am -11:30 am – Dumaguete – to Siquijor Via GL Shipping Lines.
-Fare was PhP 150.00 and the terminal fee was PhP 15.00.
+The fare was PHP 150.00, and the terminal fee was PHP 15.00.
 The port going to Siquijor can be found at the Boulevard in Dumaguete.
-The vessel was quite small, so you can really feel the motion in the sea.
-The leg room was also small and the seats were uncomfortable.
+The vessel was quite small that you could feel the motion in the sea.
+The legroom was also small, and the seats were uncomfortable.
 Passengers also wore the life vest which I cannot afford to put on because it was visibly dirty.
-But I was holding one…just to be sure.
+But I was holding one… to be sure.

 1:30pm-4:30 pm – Rest.
 I was very sleepy because I was not able to sleep the whole night before, I took that moment to rest.